explosion/spacy-course/chapters/en/slides/chapter1_03_rule-based-matching.md

 - Match on `Doc` objects, not just strings
 - Match on tokens and token attributes
-- Use the model's predictions
+- Use a model's predictions
 - Example: "duck" (verb) vs. "duck" (noun)

 Notes: Compared to regular expressions, the matcher works with `Doc` and `Token`